Aboriginal Australians: Culture and beliefs

 As of 2021, 51% of Indigenous people stated that they held a secular or other spiritual belief or no religious affiliation; 41% were affiliated to Christianity; and 1% were affiliated to a traditional Aboriginal religion.

 Australian Indigenous people have beliefs unique to each mob (tribe) and have a strong connection to the land.
 Contemporary Indigenous Australian beliefs are a complex mixture, varying by region and individual across the continent.
 They are shaped by traditional beliefs, the disruption of colonisation, religions brought to the continent by Europeans, and contemporary issues.
 Traditional cultural beliefs are passed down and shared by dancing, stories, songlines and art—especially Papunya Tula (dot painting)—collectively telling the story of creation known as The Dreamtime.
 Additionally, traditional healers were also custodians of important Dreaming stories as well as their medical roles (for example the Ngangkari in the Western desert).
 Some core structures and themes are shared across the continent with details and additional elements varying between language and cultural groups.
-For example, in The Dreamtime of most regions, a spirit creates the earth then tells the humans to treat the animals and the earth in a way which is respectful to land.
-In Northern Territory this is commonly said to be a huge snake or snakes that weaved its way through the earth and sky making the mountains and oceans.
+For example, in The Dreamtime of most regions, a spirit creates the earth then tells the humans to treat the animals and the earth in a way that is respectful to land.
+In Northern Territory this spirit is commonly said to be a huge snake or snakes that weaved its way through the earth and sky making the mountains and oceans.
 But in other places the spirits who created the world are known as wandjina rain and water spirits.
 Major ancestral spirits include the Rainbow Serpent, Baiame, Dirawong and Bunjil.
 Similarly, the Arrernte people of central Australia believed that humanity originated from great superhuman ancestors who brought the sun, wind and rain as a result of breaking through the surface of the Earth when waking from their slumber.

-Many Dreamtime stories are still belived by many Indiginous Australians to this day.
+Many Dreamtime stories are still believed by many Indigenous Australians to this day.